AI, progress & app workflow

 What to do next

-For "What focus-area selection can add to a face yoga workflow", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "What focus-area selection can add to a face yoga workflow" when you want app support for that action.
-The useful signal for "What focus-area selection can add to a face yoga workflow" is whether the reader can understand when a trust page is more useful than another routine with less uncertainty.
+For "Workflow value: focus area selection", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Workflow value: focus area selection" when you want app support for that action.
+The useful signal for "Workflow value: focus area selection" is whether the reader can understand when a trust page is more useful than another routine with less uncertainty.

 Evidence boundary